smartlook/smartlook-relay-proxy/README.md

 ## Installation and deployment

-Production-ready image is available on [Docker Hub](https://hub.docker.com/r/smartlook/relay-proxy).
+Image is available on [Docker Hub](https://hub.docker.com/r/smartlook/relay-proxy).

 1. Run the image